 - Schirmer tear test: paper strips inserted into the eye for a few minutes to measure tear production

-- Corneal stain: a fluorescent dye is put in the eye and then studied with an ultraviolet light to determine if the cornea (the outer covering of the eye) is damaged
+- Corneal stain: a fluorescent dye is put in the eye and then studied with ultraviolet light to determine if the cornea (the outer covering of the eye) is damaged

 - Blood tests: determines the underlying cause of the conjunctivitis